 Evolution (species in which this domain is found)

-This tree shows only several representative species.
+This tree includes only several representative species.
 The complete taxonomic breakdown of all proteins with Amb_V_allergen domain is also avaliable.

 T cell epitope mapping of ragweed pollen allergen Ambrosia artemisiifolia (Amb a 5) and Ambrosia trifida (Amb t 5) and the role of free sulfhydryl groups in T cell recognition.